The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Theoretical Background

-Having established the need for such assumptions, one can now analytically calculate the effective correction to representations by computing the change in representations due to parameter adaptations.
-It is then imperative to determine whether this is equivalent to the mathematically ideal update of \textit{Eqn.}~\ref{Eqn:ReprIdeal}.
-Computing such an effective representation correction is shown in \textit{Eqn.}~\ref{Eqn:ReprEffective} and assume for the same sample/batch, single-layer correction ($x_j'=x_j$).
+Having established the need for such assumptions, the effective correction to representations can be analytically calculated, shown in \textit{Eqn.}~\ref{Eqn:ReprEffective} and assume for the same sample/batch with $x_j'=x_j$.
+This can be compared against the mathematically ideal update, shown in \textit{Eqn.}~\ref{Eqn:ReprIdeal}.